emsuru/charlie-01-data-collection/README.md

-# Immo Charlie Phase 01: Real Estate Data Scraper
+# Immo Charlie Phase 01: Data Collector

 ## 📖 Description

-This Scraper is designed to collect data on real estate properties for sale across Belgium.
+This Data Collector is designed to collect data on real estate properties for sale across Belgium.
 It is phase 1 of a total of 4 phases of a larger project to develop a machine learning model for price prediction.

 ## 🛠️ Features